ronitwilson/LPic-202/README.md

 * Squid was initally ment to be a cache proxy
 * There are acl to control access to the sites to domain(dstdomain) or ip(source)
 * we can set the time where it can connect to the sites
+* apache virtual hosts is nothing but we can serve seperately several websites for diff ip:port combination
 *
+## Using a NGINX
+* nginx can be used as a server and reverse proxy
+* Similar to apache conf